uber/Cadence-Docs/src/docs/05-go-client/18-workflow-replay-shadowing.md

 Registered workflows will be forwarded to the underlying WorkflowReplayer.
 DataConverter, WorkflowInterceptorChainFactories, ContextPropagators, and Tracer specified in the `worker.Options` will also be used as ReplayOptions.
 Since all shadow workflows are running in one system domain, to avoid conflict, **the actual task list name used will be `domain-tasklist`.**

-A sample setup can be found [TODO: add link after sample repo is updated]()
+A sample setup can be found [here](https://github.com/uber-common/cadence-samples/blob/master/cmd/samples/recipes/helloworld/main.go#L24).